Bishwanath Singh

 Bishwanath Singh (died 1999) was an Indian heavyweight freestyle wrestler and Indian Army servicemember.
 In 1966 he won a silver medal at the Asian Games and a bronze at the Commonwealth Games.
 He also won silver medals at the 1970 and 1974 Commonwealth Games.
-He should not be confused with fellow wrestlers Bishambar Singh and Bhim Singh who competed in the same period, but in different weight categories.
-He was born in a Rajput family in a village called Dumrahar (Near Darauli) in Siwan, Bihar.
+He should not be confused with fellow wrestlers Bishambar Singh and Bhim Singh who competed in the same period, but in different weight category.
+He was born in a Hindu Bhumihar family in a village called Dumrahar bujurg डुमरहर बुजुर्ग (Thana- Darauli) in Siwan, Bihar.